SUBOPTIMAL Banner Image

 Playtesting, SFX, VFX, bug fixing

-Wanting to create a fun, online multiplayer co-op experience with friends, we focused on the following principles:
+Wanting to create a fun, online multiplayer co-op experience with friends, we focused on two primary design goals:

 • A challenge that requires teamwork and communication